crs-k/release-draft/README.md

 ## Usage

 ### Pre-requisites
-Create a workflow `.yml` file in your repositories `.github/workflows` directory.
+Create a workflow `.yml` file in your repository's `.github/workflows` directory.
 An [example workflow](#example-workflow) is available below.
 For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

 ### Inputs